 The great seal of North Dakota features a tree in an open field with three bundles of wheat surrounding its trunk.
-To the right of the tree stands a plow, anvil, and sledge: on the left a bow crossed by three arrows and an Indian on horseback pursuing a buffalo toward the setting sun (the name of the state originates from the native American Sioux language).
+To the right of the tree stands a plow, anvil, and sledge: on the left a bow crossed by three arrows and a native American on horseback pursuing a buffalo toward the setting sun (the name of the state originates from the native American Sioux language).
 The U.S. Mint's commemorative quarter for North Dakota also features bison.

 *NOTE: The North Dakota Great Seal is the state's only symbol that is protected by state law (Section 54-02-01 of the North Dakota Century Code).
 It cannot be reproduced or modified in any manner for use in any commercial applications.
 For more information regarding its use, contact the office of North Dakota Secretary of State.